suraj6854/profile/README.md

 ## About Me

 Hello!
-I'm Suraj, a passionate [Your Profession, e.g., Full Stack Developer, Data Scientist, Web Designer, etc.] with a strong interest in [Your Interests or Technologies].
+I'm Suraj, a passionate [of python Developer with a strong interest in developing projects.
 I am always excited about learning new technologies and applying them to real-world challenges.
-My journey in the world of [technology/field] started with [Briefly mention your background or experience], and since then, I've worked on [mention some key experiences or technologies you've worked with].

 I specialize in:
 - [Skill 1]
 - [Skill 2]